Prevent Weight Loss on Keto: Top 10 Strategies to Apply

 Branched-chain amino acids (BCAAs) are amino acids with an aliphatic side-chain with a branch.
 BCAAs can activate specific pathways in your body that stimulate muscle protein synthesis.
 Therefore, BCAAs can help you build and increase muscle, and prevent weight loss.
 They may also lower and prevent muscle soreness, muscle wasting, and exercise fatigue (29).

 Keto Edge™ is a revolutionary product designed for the high achiever who wants to improve their health and get the most out of life.
-This proprietary formula of exogenous ketones, adaptogens, amino acids, and phospholipids can help you get an edge in life.
+This proprietary formula of exogenous ketones, adaptogens and electrolytes can help you get an edge in life.
 It can help you increase your energy, performance, fitness, brain function, fat loss, and stress adaptation.
 It can help you prevent weight loss and gain muscle while on a keto diet.